CycloneDX/cyclonedx-python/docs/usage.rst

     options:
       -h, --help            show this help message and exit --PEP-639              Enable license gathering according to PEP 639 (improving license clarity with better package metadata).
-                            The behaviour may change during the draft development of the PEP.
+                            The behavior may change during the draft development of the PEP.
      --gather-license-texts
                             Enable license text gathering.
       --pyproject <file>    Path to the root component's `pyproject.toml` file.